Renting textbooks is usually the cheaper option, but you might end up paying in other ways.

 Fear the unsecured

 The first thing you should look for on every website you visit is if it’s secured.
-You can spot an unsecured website by checking whether there’s an “https://” in the URL (and most browsers will also alert you if you’ve entered an unsecured website, too).
+You can spot an unsecured website by checking whether there’s a “https://” in the URL (and most browsers will also alert you if you’ve entered an unsecured website, too).
 If a website isn’t secured, that means it’s not encrypted, and any information (particularly your payment information) is at risk.

 Put a few layers between you and the seller

 If you’re not 100% sure of the validity of a website, using a payment platform like PayPal is a great way to keep yourself safe.
-That way, if anything goes wrong, the seller won’t have your actual credit card info and you can cancel your payment at any time.
+That way, if anything goes wrong, the seller won’t have your actual credit card info, and you can cancel your payment at any time.

 Be cautious with downloads